 Mini-split smells are obvious, if unpleasant ways to recognize that there’s something wrong with your HVAC system.
 Heating and cooling equipment shouldn’t smell when working normally.
-When you notice a bad smell coming from your mini-split, call a trusted HVAC technician when you can.
+When you identify a bad smell coming from your mini-split, get in touch with a trusted HVAC technician when you can.

 1. Musty or Moldy Smell